DigitalCommons/shipshape/README.md

 # Ship-shape: Status information for the Solidarity Economy Association maps

-This is a Gatsby generated website which shows sea-map site information.
+This is a Gatsby generated website which shows sea-map and mykomap site information.

 ## Prerequisites